Harold Offeh on Afrofuturism and the power of prophesy

 Who is Harold Offeh?

 Ghana-born, Cambridge-based artist Harold Offeh’s work encompasses photography, video, performance and social practice.
-For his project Hail the New Prophets (supported by Art Fund), commissioned by Bold Tendencies for 2021 – for its multistorey-car-park exhibition space in Peckham, London – Offeh launched an open call inviting the public’s visions for the future.
-They will be broadcast from a sculpture of an intergalactic spaceship, inspired by Afrofuturism philosophy and its pioneer, experimental jazz musician Sun Ra.
+For his project Hail the New Prophets (supported by Art Fund), commissioned by Bold Tendencies for 2021 – for its multistorey-car-park exhibition space in Peckham, London – Offeh launched an open call inviting the public’s visions for the future, to be broadcast from a sculpture of an intergalactic spaceship, inspired by Afrofuturism philosophy and its pioneer, experimental jazz musician Sun Ra.

 Q: What is the importance of Afrofuturism to you?